nAYANko/nAYANko/README.md

 ---

 ## 📫 Connect with Me
-Feel free to explore my repositories, contribute to projects, or reach out to collaborate.
+Feel free to explore my repositories or reach out to collaborate.
 - Email: ayansingh17.2004@gmail.com
 - LinkedIn: https://www.linkedin.com/in/ayan-singh-a16a06280/